sangshrestha/interpreter-in-js/README.md

 `-demo` flag is optional.
 This will additionally output the results of the lexer and the parser.

-Example function you can try:
+Example function you can try in the REPL:
 ```
 let fibonacci = fn(n) {if (n < 1) {return 0}; if (n == 1) {return 1}; return fibonacci(n-1) + fibonacci(n-2);}
 ```